 Then we have the ability to 'act.'
 Intelligence without agency is just a library.
 A true AGI must be able to use tools, call APIs, and manipulate the digital environment to achieve an outcome.
 It optimizes towards a goal - not just chatting, but driving a specific business KPI.

 This moves the goalposts from 'is it conscious?' to 'does it work?'.
 Can it take a vague instruction, form a plan, execute it, remember the result, and do it better next time?
 That is a buildable spec.
-That is something you can own.
+That is something you can own — and it's the foundation of every operations automation system we architect at Ability.ai.
 When you frame AGI this way, it stops being a distant sci-fi concept and becomes a clear roadmap for your engineering team.
 Instead of chasing ghosts, you start building systems that actually amplify human potential.

 The era of philosophical debate is over.
 It's time to build.
 At Ability.ai, we use these practical principles to orchestrate secure, autonomous AI agents that actually deliver ROI.
 If you're ready to move beyond the hype and start implementing self-improving systems that work, we need to talk.
 Let's build the future, not just discuss it.